shaheeneqbal/House-Price-Prediction-Model-Deployment-with-AWS/README.md

 ##### Step 6: Split the Dataset into Training and Testing
 Spliting the preprocessed dataset into training and testing sets.
 The training set will be used to train the machine learning model, while the testing set will be used to evaluate its performance.
 ##### Step 7: Machine Learning Algorithms
 The choice of algorithm depends on the characteristics of the dataset.
-For this dataset, using 3 different algorithms: LinearRegression, RandomForestRegressor, and GradientBoostingRegressor
+For this dataset, using 4 different algorithms: SupportVectorRegression, LinearRegression, RandomForestRegressor, and GradientBoostingRegressor.
+Out of these 4 algorithms GradientBoostingRegressor gives best result.
 ##### Step 8: Train the Model
-Train all the 3 machine learning models using the training data.
+Train the model by GradientBoostingRegressor algorithm using the training data.
 The model will learn the patterns and relationships between the house features and their corresponding prices.
 ##### Step 9: Evaluate the Model
 Evaluate the performance of the trained model using appropriate evaluation metrics such as mean absolute error (MAE), mean squared error (MSE), or root mean squared error (RMSE).
 These metrics provide insights into how well the model is predicting the house prices.
 ##### Step 10: Fine-tune the Model